-When investigating various mitigation futures, WGIII goes beyond the core set of SSP scenarios assessed in WGI (SSP1-1.9, SSP1-2.6, etc.) to consider the characteristics of more than 1000 scenarios (see Cross-Chapter Box 7.1 in Chapter 7).
+When investigating various mitigation futures, WGIII goes beyond the core set of SSP scenarios assessed in WGI (SSP1-1.9, SSP1-2.6, etc.) to consider the characteristics of more than 1000 scenarios (Cross-Chapter Box 7.1).
 In addition, while staying within the framework of socio-economic development pathways (SSP1 to SSP5), WGIII also considers various mitigation possibilities through so-called illustrative pathways (IPs).
-These illustrative pathways help to highlight key narratives in the literature concerning various technological, social and behavioral options for mitigation, various timings for implementation, or varying emphasis on different GHG and land use options.
-Just as with the SSPX-Y scenarios considered in this report, these illustrative pathways can be placed in relation to the matrix of SSP families and approximate radiative forcing levels in 2100 (see Cross-Chapter Box 1.4, Figure 1 and Working Group III, Chapter 3).
+These illustrative pathways help to highlight key narratives in the literature concerning various technological, social and behavioural options for mitigation, various timings for implementation, or varying emphasis on different GHG and land-use options.
+Just as with the SSPX-Y scenarios considered in this Report, these illustrative pathways can be placed in relation to the matrix of SSP families and approximate radiative forcing levels in 2100 (Cross-Chapter Box 1.4, Figure 1; IPCC WGIII, Chapter 3).

 No likelihood is attached to the scenarios assessed in this report, and the feasibility of specific scenarios in relation to current trends is best informed by the WGIII contribution to AR6.
-In the scenario literature, the plausibility of the high emissions levels underlying scenarios such as RCP8.5 or SSP5-8.5 has been debated in light of recent developments in the energy sector. (see Section 1.6.1.4).
+In the scenario literature, the plausibility of the high emissions levels underlying scenarios such as RCP8.5 or SSP5-8.5 has been debated in light of recent developments in the energy sector (Section 1.6.1.4).

 [START CROSS CHAPTER BOX 1.4 HERE]

-The SSP scenarios as used in Working Group I
+The SSP Scenarios as Used in Working Group I (WGI)

 Contributing Authors: Jan S. Fuglestvedt (Norway), Celine Guivarch (France), Christopher Jones (United Kingdom), Malte Meinshausen (Australia/Germany), Zebedee R. J. Nicholls (Australia), Gian-Kasper Plattner (Switzerland), Keywan Riahi (Austria), Joeri Rogelj (United Kingdom, Austria/Belgium), Sophie Szopa (France), Claudia Tebaldi (United States of America), Anne-Marie Treguier (France), and Detlef van Vuuren (The Netherlands)

-The new nine SSP emission and concentration scenarios (SSP1-1.9 to SSP5-8.5; Cross-Chapter Box 1.4, Table 1) offer unprecedented detail of input data for climate model simulations.
-They allow for a more comprehensive assessment of climate drivers and responses than has previously been available, in particular because some of the scenarios’ time series, e.g., pollutants, emissions or changes in land use and land cover, are more diverse in the SSP scenarios than in the RCPs used in AR5 (e.g., Chuwah et al., 2013) (Cross-Chapter Box 1.4, Figure 2).
+The nine new SSP emissions and concentrations scenarios (SSP1-1.9 to SSP5-8.5; Cross-Chapter Box 1.4, Table 1) offer unprecedented detail of input data for climate model simulations.
+They allow for a more comprehensive assessment of climate drivers and responses than has previously been available, in particular because some of the scenarios’ time series, (e.g., pollutants, emissions or changes in land use and land cover), are more diverse in the SSP scenarios than in the RCPs used in AR5 (Cross-Chapter Box 1.4, Figure 2; e.g., Chuwah et al., 2013).